A.B. Quintanilla: Extended family

 A.B.
 Quintanilla has one granddaughter.
-Svani Quintanilla and Chatty Celeste Cave, born on July 9, 1988, Svani's girlfriend at the time, has a daughter, Yvie Quintanilla, who was born on September 20, 2017.
+Svani Quintanilla and Chatty Celeste Cave, Svani's girlfriend at the time, have a daughter, Yvie Quintanilla, who was born on September 20, 2017.

 A.B.
 Quintanilla has two brothers-in-law and a nephew through his sisters.
 Selena Quintanilla and Chris Pérez, born on August 14, 1969, were married on April 2, 1992.
 Chris and Selena would remain married until Selena's death on March 31, 1995.
 Quintanilla's brother-in-law, Chris Pérez, would join to him in the bands created by Quintanilla, Kumbia Kings and Kumbia All Starz.
 Pérez would perform with Kumbia Kings on their albums and some concerts from 1998 to 2003 before joining as a full-time member in 2003 until 2006, when the Kumbia Kings disbanded.
 Pérez then joined Kumbia All Starz in 2006, when the band was created, and would remain until 2010.
 Suzette Quintanilla and Bill Arriaga were married on September 12, 1993.
 Bill and Suzette have a son, Jovan Arriaga, who was born on March 5, 1998, and is A.B.
 Quintanilla's nephew.
 A.B.
 Quintanilla has one grandnephew.
 Jovan Arriaga and Mallory Smith, born in 1997 and Jovan's girlfriend, have a son, Lincoln Arriaga, who was born on October 26, 2022.